hoelsner/product-database/README.md

     configure_<sitename>    initial configuration script (set the password for the admin user) restart_<sitename>      restart all services of the product database (su privileges required)

+To create a backup of the relevant database content, you can use the following two python scripts:

+* `app/create_backup.py` - create a backup of the relevant database objects and save the result to the `../backup` directory on the server
+* `app/restore_backup.py` - restore a backup from the `../backup` directory on the server

 ## development notes

 ### executing the test cases

 Before running the test cases, you need access to the Cisco API console.
-Copy the file "ciscoapi.client_credentials.json.sample" from the root directory, rename it to "ciscoapi.client_credentials.json.bak" and enter the test credentials.
+Copy the file `ciscoapi.client_credentials.json.sample` from the root directory, rename it to `ciscoapi.client_credentials.json.bak` and enter the test credentials.

-To get the unit tests running, you need to add a fixture to the app/productdb/fixtures directory.
-Copy the "cisco_api_test_credentials.yaml.sample" and rename it to "cisco_api_test_credentails.yaml" and enter your test credentials.
+To get the unit tests running, you need to add a fixture to the `app/productdb/fixtures` directory.
+Copy the `cisco_api_test_credentials.yaml.sample` and rename it to `cisco_api_test_credentails.yaml` and enter your test credentials.

 The unit-tests are located at